 (including hardware & software)

-- The software should run in any recent web browser with Adobe Flash Player installed.
-The recommended way to run it is direct from this website, but the complete package can be downloaded as a .zip file for offline use.
+- The software should run in any recent web browser and the online version no longer needs Flash Player installed.
+The recommended way to run it is direct from this website, but the original Flash-based package can be downloaded as a .zip file for offline use.

 - All the lessons require a computer for each pair or small group of students.